MatthewDBarrett/LandAhoy/README.md

 4. go to http://localhost:8080/ on your browser

-NOTE: step 1 only needs to be entered for the first time running the http server
+NOTE: step 1 only needs to be entered for the first time before running the http server